joshuasellers/Personal/README.md

 ## Usage
 The projects are:
 - Music: a playlist making application
-- Backtracking: an example of the backtracking algorithm
+- BlockSoln: an example of the backtracking algorithm
 ## History
 See commit log for history